 Table of Contents

-Coway has black and white options.
-On the other hand, Winix is only available in black color.
+Coway comes in black or white options.
+On the other hand, Winix is only available in black.

 Due to the popularity and similarity, many buyers doubt which of these two devices to buy.
-In this Winix 5500-2 Vs Coway AP-1512HH comparison article, I will compare the necessary specifications, results on tests and, based on that, conclude which of these two products is the better purchase.
+In this article, I will compare the necessary specifications and results of tests and, based on that, conclude which of these two products is the better purchase.

 |Dimensions||16.81 x 9.65 x 18.30 inches||15 x 8.2 x 23.6 inches|